khasanthika/statistics-blog1/_posts/2025-03-29-Outliers Exposed.md

 Consider daily sales data for a retail store.
 Most days record sales between \$1,000 and \$1,500.
 One day, however, records sales of \$5,000, which is an outlier that can inflate the average displayed in the box plot of daily sales below, showing  one point (the \$5,000 day) far above the upper whisker.

 ![Quantitative Variable]({{ site.baseurl }}/assets/images/ographs/2.jpg)

+*Interpretation:*
+The extreme sales value skews the mean; robust measures like the median would provide a more accurate view of typical performance.

 ```{python}
 import numpy as np